 Christmas at Disneyland.
 Does it get any better?
 My family doesn’t consider our holidays complete without a visit to the parks to enjoy the festive Disneyland Christmas season.

-From fabulous seasonal food to vibrant holiday decor and spectacular shows, it simply can’t be beat.
-We have all the details on the Disneyland Christmas 2022 fun!
-Read this before heading out to the parks this holiday season.
+From fabulous seasonal food to vibrant holiday decor and spectacular shows, it simply can’t be beat Use this guide to make the most of your 2025 holiday season visit to the Disneyland Resort this year.

 Is this your first trip to Disneyland (or the first time in a long time)?
 Here are our best Disneyland tips and the best rides at Disneyland Resort.

-The official Disneyland Christmas 2022 season runs November 11- January 8.
+The official Disneyland Christmas 2025 season runs November 14 – January 7.
 As usual, Disneyland will be decked out in its holiday best with a massive, 60-foot Christmas tree in Town Square on Main Street.
-The tree has some new decorations this year including 3,5000 lights, 1,500 Victorian-style ornaments, and 100 faux candles.
+The tree has 3,500 lights, 1,800 Victorian-style ornaments, and 100 oversized faux candles.
 Holiday music is piped in, making the atmosphere cheery and fun.

 Expect to see 80 wreaths, 120 bows, and 220 garlands measuring four miles in length on Main Street!

 Tip: Head to Disneyland mid-week during early to mid-December when the park is lower on crowds but high on holiday magic.
 Disneyland tickets are typically less expensive during these times as well.
-If you do visit Disneyland during weekends or busy holiday periods, take advantage of the extended park hours and Maxpass to get the most out of your family’s Disneyland experience.
+If you do visit Disneyland during weekends or busy holiday periods, take advantage of the extended park hours and Disney Genie + and Lightning Lanes to get the most out of your family’s Disneyland experience.

 It’s a Small World Holiday

-For over 20 years, the ride we all know and love has transformed into a holiday wonderland with “it’s a small world” Holiday .
-The ride’s 300+ audio-animatronic dolls take a break from singing the namesake song and instead belt out Christmas music- Deck the Halls and Jingle Bells.
+For over 20 years, the ride we all know and love has transformed into a holiday wonderland with “it’s a small world” Holiday.
+The ride’s 300+ audio-animatronic dolls take a break from singing the namesake song and instead belt out Christmas music- Deck the Halls and Jingle Bells in 10 different scenes throughout the ride.

 Guests will have a “scentsational” experience on this ride.
 There will be cherry blossoms in Asia, cinnamon in South America, coconut in South Seas, and pine and peppermint in Europe.

-The attraction is especially worth visiting at night when the front facade as well as the surrounding trees and topiaries are decked out with 400,000 multi-colored lights.
-On every quarter hour, the facade also features a brilliantly-colored projection show.
+The attraction is especially worth visiting at night when the front facade is illuminated with 50,000 lights and 350,000 mini-lights light up the surrounding trees and topiaries.
+Every quarter hour, the facade also features a brilliantly-colored projection show.
+It is so cute to watch the clock open and see wooden dolls from various nations do their little parade.

-Fun fact: It takes three dozen cast members 35 days to install the facade and 18 days to decorate the interior!
+Fun fact: It takes two dozen cast members 35 days to install the facade outside and 18 days to decorate the interior!

 Haunted Mansion Holiday